All undergraduate pre-registration nursing and midwifery courses at Edinburgh Napier University have one intake each

 • Show that you've done your research about the course

 • Style your writing in a formal and easy to read manner

 Please remember that every institution you apply to receives the same personal statement.
-If Edinburgh Napier is not the only university you are applying to, make sure you do not mention us or any other university by name.
+If Edinburgh Napier University is not the only one you are applying to, make sure you do not mention us or any other university by name.
 This seems obvious, but it can come across as unprofessional and there is no guarantee you will be accepted by your first choice.

-You can find further guidance and tips on writing your personal statement on the UCAS website.
+Watch our video for further guidance and tips on writing your personal statement.

 If shortlisted, you'll receive an invitation by email.
 Up to 60 candidates will be called to the interview event, which will be a full day.

 The main selection activity of the day is the group interview (with around nine to 13 candidates), lasting approximately one hour.